mcneel/developer.rhino3d.com/content/en/guides/general/rhino-ui-system/_index.md

 ## Overview

 Rhino's toolbars, menus and the commands behind them are all defined in **RUI files**.
 Everything below lives inside one of those files, and nothing in a file can reference anything outside it.
-Step through the diagram to see where each part shows up in Rhino:
+Hover or tap any part of the diagram to see where it shows up in Rhino:

 {{< rui-hierarchy >}}